Bernie Allen: Major League career

 On Opening Day, April 10, 1962, Allen made his debut for the Minnesota Twins at second base.
 He was put into a position vacated by Billy Martin a week earlier.
 Allen had one hit, a triple, in four at-bats on opening day.
 His rookie performance led to a selection to the 1962 Topps All-Star Rookie Roster and finished third in American League Rookie of the Year voting, behind Tom Tresh and Buck Rodgers.

-Allen played five seasons for the Twins and was traded to the Washington Senators with pitcher Camilo Pascual for pitcher Ron Kline.
+Allen played five seasons for the Twins before he was traded to the Washington Senators with pitcher Camilo Pascual for pitcher Ron Kline.
+Along with outfielder Elliott Maddox and pitcher Denny McLain, he was among the disgruntled veterans who openly conspired to get manager Ted Williams fired during the 1971 season.
+Williams referred to the group as The Underminders Club, but their efforts proved to be unsuccessful and he remained with the team for one more season.

 After five seasons with the Senators which moved to the Dallas–Fort Worth metroplex to become the Texas Rangers, he was dealt to the New York Yankees for Terry Ley and Gary Jones at the Winter Meetings on December 2, 1971.

 Allen played for New York in 1972, backing up second and third base.
 He played 17 games for the Yankees in 1973 before being purchased by Montreal.
 The Expos released him two months later.